 Most radiology techs hold associate degrees.
 This degree takes two years to complete.
 Associate degrees are available at community colleges, vocational schools, and technical schools.
 These programs may follow a traditional, on-campus format or a blended online format.

-After completing an associate degree program, students can pursue certification.
+After completing an associate degree, students can pursue certification.
 They may sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
-Learners can expect the following types of courses in their associate degree program:
+Learners can expect similar courses in an online associate in radiology program:

 Radiology Careers with an Associate Degree

 Community colleges and vocational schools do not offer bachelor's degrees.
 Bachelor's students can expect higher tuition costs.
-Typical bachelor's coursework may include:
+Typical bachelor's coursework may include the following courses.

-- Human Anatomy I: discusses the basics of the human body.
-These may include the musculoskeletal structure and central nervous system.
+This course discusses the basics of the human body.
+Topics may include the musculoskeletal structure and central nervous system.

-- Radiological Clinical Decision-Making: looks at common healthcare-related decisions made in the field.
-These may include drug interactions, pharmaceutical regulations and patient safety.
+Learners look at common healthcare-related decisions made in the field.
+Material may include drug interactions, pharmaceutical regulations, and patient safety.

-- Introduction to Radiology: examines theoretical concepts and practical considerations.
-Considerations may include equipment, procedures, and patient care.
+The course examines theoretical concepts and practical considerations.
+Students may assess equipment, procedures, and patient care.

-- Pathophysiology: covers the interaction between disease and injury within the human body
+Coursework covers the interaction between disease and injury within the human body.

 Master's Degree and Beyond

-Graduate degrees in radiologic sciences are rare, but a few exist.
-These degrees help students who want to teach at the college level.
-Those who want to manage radiology technician teams need graduate degrees as well.
+Graduate degrees in radiologic sciences help students who want to teach at the college level.
+People who want to manage radiology technician teams also need graduate degrees.

-- Practicum: Provides hands-on training under the supervision of radiological professionals
+A practicum provides hands-on training under the supervision of radiological professionals.

-- Lymphatic and Vascular Imaging: covers specific radiological techniques and strategies.
-Professionals use these for imaging the human lymphatic and vascular system
+Coursework covers specific radiological techniques and strategies.
+Professionals use this information for imaging the human lymphatic and vascular systems.

 Radiology Careers with a Master's Degree